Protestantism and Islam: Comments of Martin Luther

-Martin Luther, in his 1528 pamphlet, On War against the Turk, calls for the Germans to resist the Ottoman invasion of Europe, as the catastrophic Siege of Vienna was lurking, but expressed views of Islam which, compared to his aggressive speech against Catholicism (and later Judaism), are relatively mild.
-Concerned with his personal preaching on divine atonement and Christian justification, he extensively criticized the principles of Islam as utterly despicable and blasphemous, considering Qu'ran as void of any tract of divine truth.
-For Luther, it was mandatory to let the Qu'ran "speak for itself" as means to show what Christianity saw as a draft from prophetic and apostolic teaching, therefore allowing a proper Christian response.
+but opposed that empire's religion as "false".
+In his 1528 pamphlet, On War against the Turk, he criticized the principles of Islam as "utterly despicable and blasphemous" and called on Germans to resist the Ottoman invasion of Europe, as the catastrophic Siege of Vienna was lurking, stating "[b]ut as the pope is Antichrist, so the Turk is the very devil".
+Concerning the Islamic holy book, Luther promised he would translate the Quran into German, "when I have time ... so that every man may see what a foul and shameful book it is".
 His knowledge on the subject was based on a medieval polemicist version of the Qu'ran made by Riccoldo da Monte di Croce, which was the European scholarly reference of the subject.
 In 1542, while Luther was translating Riccoldo's Refutation of the Koran, which would become the first version of Koranic material in German, he wrote a letter to Basle's city council to relieve the ban on Theodore Bibliander's translation of the Qu'ran into Latin.
 Mostly due to his letter, Bibliander's translation was finally allowed and eventually published in 1543, with a preface made by Martin Luther himself.
 With access to a more accurate translation of the Qu'ran, Luther understood some of Riccoldo's critiques to be partial, but nevertheless concurred with virtually all of them.

-As a religious profession, however, Luther felt the same sense of tolerance for freedom of conscience to be given to Islam as to other faiths of its time:
+However, Luther felt a sense of tolerance should be given to Islam as to other faiths of its time: